Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

-Importantly, the Diffusion-cCPM emulator also predicts a similar frequency of wet days as the CPM.
-The frequency of days with more than 0.1mm of precipitation in individual 8.8km grid boxes is 52.6\% for Diffusion-cCPM versus 53.0\% for the CPM (66.4\% versus 67.4\% in winter and 36.9\% for both cases in summer).
+Importantly, the CPMGEM\_cCPM emulator also predicts a similar frequency of wet days as the CPM.
+The frequency of days with more than 0.1mm of precipitation in individual 8.8km grid boxes is 52.6\% for CPMGEM\_cCPM versus 53.0\% for the CPM (66.4\% versus 67.4\% in winter and 36.9\% for both cases in summer).

-The precipitation distribution varies across the UK, due to effects such as elevation. \autoref{fig:CPM-GCM-dist}(b) and (c) show spatial maps of the biases in the mean and standard deviation.
-Diffusion-cCPM displays small biases over the whole domain.
-U-Net-cCPM has a consistent dry mean bias everywhere and a too low standard deviation (\textcite{doury2024precipemulatorpreprint} found similar), again indicating the likely role of the stochastic part of the precipitation variability in the diffusion model emulator.
-The cCPM Bilinear biases are substantial in areas with high terrain, such as northwest and southwest England and Wales, where there is high spatial variance.
-The comparison with Diffusion-cCPM shows that the emulator has learnt the differences in precipitation properties between nearby locations, below the scale of the coarse-resolution inputs. \autoref{tab:RMS-bias} summarises the root mean squares of these biases over space, quantifying the typical sizes of these biases.
+The precipitation distribution varies across the UK, due to effects such as elevation.
+Figure~\ref{fig:CPM-GCM-dist}(b), (c) and (d) show spatial maps of the biases in the mean, standard deviation, and 99.9th percentile.
+Spatial maps of bias in RX1Day are included in Supporting Information (Figure~S7) and are similar to plots for 99.9th percentile.
+The the root mean squares of these biases over space are shown in the top-left of each panel in order to quantify their typical sizes.
+CPMGEM\_cCPM displays small biases over the whole domain.
+The mean biases of CPMGEM\_cCPM relative to the CPM are much smaller than the mean bias of the CPM relative to observations (see Section~\ref{sec:method:cpmpr}).
+The emulator has learnt the differences in precipitation properties between nearby locations, below the scale of the coarse-resolution inputs.

+BCSD\_cCPM has very small biases in the mean, as expected given it directly attempts to correct the mean in both its bias correction and spatial disaggregation steps.
+However, it has consistent underestimation of the standard deviation and 99.9th percentile over the whole domain.
+U-Net\_cCPM has a consistent dry mean bias everywhere and a too low standard deviation (similar to findings of \citeA{doury2024precipemulator} when using the same MSE loss), again indicating the likely role of the stochastic part of the precipitation variability in the diffusion model emulator.
+U-Net\_cCPM also consistently underestimates the 99.9th percentile, indicating that it underestimates the more extreme intensities.